hl7au/au-fhir-core/input/pagecontent/general-guidance.md

      * defines the agreed LOINC and SNOMED CT codes representing the concept in `Observation.code`.
 LOINC is included to align with international usage for representing Observation concepts.
 SNOMED CT is included because it is the preferred terminology for clinical use in Australia.
      * uses Observation.category to define nationally agreed categories requied to support consistent system interactions, such as search and filtering

-##### Modelling AU Core resource profiles
+##### Modelling AU Core resource profiles - no need for a single sub heading with a giant list of bullets
 The following principles (TBD - these are not principles) describe how AU Core resource profiles are modelled to define national minimum expectations while preserving flexibility for downstream implementation guides and system-specific business rules.

 * Open: profiles are defined as open, allowing additional elements and rules.
 This results in a more flexible template that can be used across wider contexts, but also means that the resource content is not closed, and applications have to decide how to handle content not described by the profile.
+* Prohibition: AU Core does not prohibit elements or extensions (e.g. via 0..0), as removing elements restricts the opportunities for downstream IGs and applications to define their own business rules.
 * Extensions: extensions are inherited from the underlying AU Base resource profile, and those agreed to form part of the minimum support requirements are marked with _Must Support_.
 Additional extensions are not added, unless there is no underlying AU Base resource profile is available.
 Extensions are not prohibited or constrained to 0..0.
 * Cardinality: cardinality is only constrained where there is an agreed minimum data quality requirement for a supported element (e.g. reference to the patient is mandatory in all AU Core profiles).
-  * AU Core does not prohibit elements (e.g. via 0..0), as removing elements restricts the opportunities for downstream IGs and applications to define their own business rules.
+ * TBD - most of the below are about invariants that belong in a different section on data quality.
+Good example of conditional cardinality is AU Core Location, and those inherited from FHIR.
+Point to invariant section?
+Or just have one single example, most of this is duplicative.
   * AU Core uses invariants instead of cardinality where conditional rules are required (e.g. "at least one of" or "an element is required if another element is present).
 AU Core defines several invariants including:
    * One invariant on [AU Core Location](StructureDefinition-au-core-location.html) enforcing that a location has at least one identifying property - a valid identifier, an address, or a type.
    * One invariant on [AU Core MedicationRequest](StructureDefinition-au-core-medicationrequest.html) requiring that authored on dates are precise to at least the day, or that a Data Absent Reason is supplied when this is not possible.